-With the population growth in the United States, more teachers and schools are needed each year to address the shifting demographics.
-And school districts are having trouble keeping up.
+In the United States, more teachers and schools are needed each year to address shifting demographics, and school districts are having trouble keeping up.

-The Learning Policy Institute found four factors that have led to teacher shortages: a decline in teacher preparation; district efforts to return to pre-recession pupil-teacher ratios; increasing student enrollment; and higher teacher attrition.
+The Learning Policy Institute identified four factors that have led to teacher shortages in the past two decades, including declines in teacher preparation, attempts for districts to restore pre-recession pupil-teacher ratios, increasing student enrollment and higher teacher attrition.

-One of the areas with serious national teacher shortages is special education.
-In California, according to LPI, one study revealed that 48 percent of entering special education teachers in 2015 lacked full preparation for teaching, an alarming discovery given how much attention and care special education students need.
+One subject area with a dire national teacher shortage is special education.
+In California, according to LPI, one study revealed that 48 percent of new special education teachers in 2015 lacked complete preparation for teaching, an alarming discovery given how much attention and care special education students need.

-In addition, during the 2015-16 school year, 42 states and the District of Columbia reported teacher shortages in mathematics, while 40 states and the District of Columbia did not have enough science teachers.
-Since 2000, more than 10 percent of schools “have reported serious difficulties filling mathematics and science vacancies,” according to the LPI report.
+During the 2015-16 school year, 40 states and the District of Columbia did not have enough science teachers to fill vacancies.
+Since 2000, more than 10 percent of schools have reported serious difficulties filling mathematics and science vacancies, according to the LPI report.

 English as a Second Language

 Bilingual instructors are also in short supply.
-More than 30 states reported they didn’t have enough people to teach English as a second language classes.
+More than 30 states reported they didn’t have enough educators to teach English as a second language classes.

 Changes in Supply and Demand

-As schools start to lower pupil-to-teacher ratios and reinstate programs eliminated during the Great Recession, teacher demand has grown rapidly.
+The demand for more educators has increased as schools start to lower pupil-to-teacher ratios and reinstate programs eliminated during the Great Recession and the COVID-19 pandemic.

 Between 2009 and 2013, the estimated number of required teachers across the country each year dropped from around 250,000 to about 175,000.
 During the Great Recession, there was actually a surplus of available teachers.

 However, after that, the demand for new teachers increased sharply, soaring back to 250,000 in less than a year.
-But the supply of teachers fell, and the LPI study estimates that total will continue to fall before leveling off at around 190,000.
+However the supply of teachers fell, and the LPI study estimates that the total will continue to fall.

 The hiring push comes at a time when teacher attrition is high and preparation program enrollments are down 35 percent nationwide over the past five years — a decline of nearly 240,000 teachers.